vehehgito/blockproffer/README.md

 ## Introduction

 BlockProffer is a decentralized voting system built on the Ethereum blockchain.
-It is a web application that allows users to create and vote on ballots.
+It is a web application that allows users to create and vote on polls.
 The application is built using React, a JavaScript library for building user interfaces, and web3.js, a JavaScript library that allows for interaction with the blockchain.
 The smart contract is written in Solidity, a contract-oriented, high-level language for implementing smart contracts on the Ethereum blockchain.

 ## Features